espresso/espresso/Workflow.md

 Basically, this same as `pass` except it returns the body instead of halting request processing.

-`fetch` will execute the given action or block inside current or given app and returning the body.<br/>
+`fetch` will execute the given action or block inside current or given app and returning the body.<br>
-If block given, it will be executed instead of given action.<br/>
+If block given, it will be executed instead of given action.<br>
 Please note that the action is required even when block given.

 **Example:**